kantord/headson/README.md

 1) Parse: `serde_json::from_str` into `serde_json::Value`.
 2) Priority queue build: single walk over the JSON to produce a flat list of items, cumulative scores, and per-node metrics.
 3) Node selection by binary search: search k ∈ [1, total_nodes] for the largest k that renders within the output-size budget.
-4) Tree reconstruction: include nodes with `order_index < k` plus their full ancestor closure; compute omitted counts using original sizes.
+4) Inclusion marking: include nodes with `order_index < k` plus their full ancestor closure; compute omitted counts using original sizes.
-5) Render: `TreeNode::serialize(RenderConfig)` delegates arrays/objects to Askama templates and handles string truncation.
+5) Render: arena-backed serializer delegates arrays/objects to Askama templates and handles string truncation.

 ### Priority Queue and Scoring